Church Numerals in Ruby

 two = ->(f) { f >> f }

-three = ->(f) { f >> f >> f }
+three = ->(f) { f >> f >> f }and so on.

 (Note that we use the composition operator here!
 Recall that (f >> f)[x] is the same as f[f[x]] so we can use f >> f to represent the function that will apply f twice.)